April 24, 2006

 One more point of comparison, on Feldman's "Jewishness":

 Once there was a gentile who came before Shammai, and said to him: "Convert me on the condition that you teach me the whole Torah while I stand on one foot."
 Shammai pushed him aside with the measuring stick he was holding.
-The same fellow came before Hillel, and Hillel converted him, saying: "That which is despicable to you, do not do to your fellow, this is the whole Torah, and the rest is commentary, go and learn it."
+The same fellow came before Hillel, and Hillel converted him, saying: "That which is despicable to you, do not do to your fellow, this is the whole Torah, and the rest is commentary, go and learn it."vs.

 My past experience was not to "meddle" with the material, but use my concentration as a guide to what might transpire.
 I mentioned this to Stockhausen once when he had asked me what my secret was.
 "I don't push the sounds around."
 Stockhausen mulled this over, and asked: "Not even a little bit?"